-- Be capable of "credit[ing] the value of electricity generated by the facility to the subscribers of the facility."
-This can be accomplished through offering "virtual net metering" substantially similar to the provisions contained in Section 16-107.5(l) of the Public Utilities Act.
-The value of electricity credited must be at no lower than the subscriber's supply rate. - Provide a monetary credit to a subscriber's subsequent bill for service for the proportional output of a community renewable generation project attributable to that subscriber.377 - Purchase any unsubscribed energy from community renewable generation projects that are Qualifying Facilities ("QF") under the electric utility's tariff for purchasing the output from QFs under Public Utilities Regulatory Policies Act of 1978.378
+- Provide a monetary credit to a subscriber's subsequent bill for service for the proportional output of a community renewable generation project attributable to that subscriber. - Purchase any unsubscribed energy from community renewable generation projects that are Qualifying Facilities ("QF") under the electric utility's tariff for purchasing the output from QFs under Public Utilities Regulatory Policies Act of 1978.398

 Prior to a photovoltaic community renewable generation project applying for Illinois Shines, or a community renewable generation project powered by other renewable technologies participating in the competitive procurement, the Approved Vendor shall obtain a certification addressed to the Agency that the rural electric cooperative or municipal utility has met these conditions from the subject cooperative or municipal utility.
-Absent this information, a project located in the service territory of that rural electric cooperative or municipal utility will not be allowed to participate.
-All other Program requirements for community renewable generation projects (e.g., size limits, colocation, consumer protections) would apply to projects located in rural electric cooperatives or municipal utility service territories.
+Absent this information, a project located in the service territory of that rural electric cooperative or municipal utility will not be allowed to participate. -All other Program requirements for community renewable generation projects (e.g., size limits, colocation, consumer protections) would apply to projects located in rural electric cooperatives or municipal utility service territories.
 For the purposes of rural electric cooperatives, these requirements apply at the distribution cooperative level, rather than for generation and transmission cooperatives (which do not directly interact with retail customers).

-7.9.6.
-Specific Requirements for Community Solar
+Specific Requirements for Community Solar 7.9.6.

 Community solar is intended to allow consumers to participate in renewable energy generation even if they are unable to have an on-site system at their home or business, and to offer a more direct connection to the benefits of renewable energy than signing up for a renewable energy retail supply offer from an Alternative Retail Electric Supplier (where information about the specific sources, costs, and benefits of the renewable energy and the underlying generating system(s) may not be readily available).
 Community, or "shared," renewable energy is growing nationally, most often in conjunction with solar power.
-The Solar Energy Industries Association reports that nearly 5,600 MW of community solar had been developed in the United States through 2022.379
+The Solar Energy Industries Association reports that nearly 5,600 MW of community solar had been developed in the United States through 2022.